ENG I TH

 Art Exhibition

-“……a series of shelters you could actually sit under and enjoy, with the silk cocoon element, that has been created as a protection in itself as the main collaborative element.”
+“…a series of shelters you could actually sit under and enjoy, with the silk cocoon element, created as a protection in itself, as the main collaborative element.”